What is the concept of a four-day working week?

 As you may have seen in the news recently, the UK has launched a trial of a four-day working week which will test whether employees are more productive and motivated with a shorter working week and an extra day added to the weekend.

-This trial, which will begin in June this year and last 6 months, will involve participating companies in the UK trialling the idea of a four-day week with no change in pay for employees using the 100:80:100 model.
+This trial, which will begin in June this year and last 6 months, will involve around 70 participating companies in the UK trialling the idea of a four-day week with no change in pay for employees using the 100:80:100 model.
 This means employees receive 100% of their pay for 80% of their usual time with the commitment to maintain 100% productivity.
-There is still time to register your company and take part in this trial.

 Alternatively, a four-day working week could, in some cases, mean splitting four full days of work over 5 days.